 Don’t: be fooled by a low price

 Just because a car is cheap doesn’t mean it’s going to be a bargain in the long run.
 Quality cars may be more expensive, but the increased purchase price will generally make up for it with better fuel efficiency and less maintenance costs.
-When you’re shopping around for your new car, it’s best to think about what features are important, then find a car that has the best ratings for those criteria.
+When you’re shopping around for your new car, it’s best to think about what features are important, then find a liverpool airport car hire that has the best ratings for those criteria.
 If you’re getting a car loan, it’s also important to think about how much your repayments are going to cost.
 We recommend using Driva’s handy car finance calculator to get an idea of how much your loan will cost long term.

 Do: consider your local climate